SONU-KUMARI/DA6401_MA23M021_A3/README.md

 * Trains the transliteration model using the given configuration dictionary.
 * Evaluates on the test set and saves predictions to a CSV file.
+* The training process uses **teacher forcing** and **backpropagation through time (BPTT)** to train the model.
+Weights and biases are logged during training and testing, allowing for analysis of performance.
 ---

+### Attention Mechanism Integration

+The `attention-based Seq2Seq` model enhances the translation process by focusing on relevant parts of the input sequence during the decoding phase.
+The attention mechanism calculates attention weights, which indicate the importance of each input token for generating the corresponding output token.
+This allows the model to handle longer sequences more effectively and improve the accuracy of transliterations.

+The attention weights are extracted during inference and visualized using heatmaps, giving insights into which parts of the input the model attended to while generating the output sequence.
+This visualization helps in understanding the model's decision-making process and interpreting its behavior.

 ##  Output